wireframe/factory_girl_rspec/README.md

     it { should_not be_happy }

     # create FactoryGirl :user factory with custom options
-    # you can also pass in a block like with FactoryGirl
+    # you can also pass in a block to any factory_girl_rspec methods, like with FactoryGirl
     create :user, :first_name => "Ryan" do |user|
   	  user.posts.create(attributes_for(:post))
 	end